javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/email-template.md

 ---
 author: Alexandre Strube // Sabrina Benassou
-title: Bringing Deep Learning Workloads to JSC supercomputers
+title: Course: Bringing Deep Learning Workloads to JSC supercomputers
 # subtitle: A primer in supercomputers`
 date: June 25, 2024
 ---

-Dear colleagues,
+Dear students,

 the next "Bringing Deep Learning Workloads to JSC supercomputers" course is approaching!
 Thank you all very much for your participation.